andresporras3423/calculator-react/README.md

 # calculator-react

-Second milestone for calculator react Microverse Project, By Oscar Russi
+Fourth milestone for calculator react Microverse Project, By Oscar Russi

 ![screenshot](calculator-screenshot.png)

 # What it does

-- Add components to the project
+- Using props to pass information from parents to children
+- Using callbacks to pass information from children to parent
+- Using Big.js for arithmetic operations
-- Move component to the components folder
+- Using prop-types to validate types and pass default values between components
-- Inside App component added Display and ButtonPanel components
-- The Display has an input text to show the result of the operations
-- The ButtonPanels contain all the Button components, one per button
-- Using nanoid package to create unique ids for the different elements of the DOM
-- to install nanoid use: "npm install nanoid"
-- Using React fragment in the App component

 # Build with